inductiva/inductiva/inductiva/fluids/scenarios/wind_tunnel/README.md

 # Wind Tunnel Scenario

 This scenario models the aerodynamics of an object inside a virtual wind tunnel for a given airflow velocity.
-Air is injected on a side wall of the wind tunnel, the flow changes according to the structure of the object and leaves through an outlet on the other side.
+Air is injected on a side wall of the wind tunnel and leaves through an outlet on the opposite side.
+The air flow within the tunnel is modified according to the structure of the object.
 The system is modelled with the steady-state equations for incompressible flow and the $k-\epsilon$ turbulence models.
+The simulation is currently performed with the OpenFOAM simulator.

 To initialize the scenario, the user can define the following parameters:
 - Dimensions of the wind tunnel in meters, e.g. `{"x": [-5, 15], "y": [-5, 5], "z": [0, 8]}`.
 - Airflow velocity in m/s, e.g. `[30, 0, 0]`.
 Notice that the airflow is injected from the negative x-direction.

 Now, the user is ready to simulate the steady state.
 Here, the user chooses the object to be inserted inside the wind tunnel.
-This object is defined with a geometry file in STL or OBJ format (currently tested).
-Notice, that appropriate meshing will be done during the simulation.
+This object is defined with a geometry file in STL or OBJ format.
+Notice that, the required meshing step will automatically be made before starting the simulation.
+The meshing is done with the snappyHexMesh tool of OpenFOAM.

-The user can further define the following simulation parameters:
+The user is performing steady-state simulations of a vehicle inside the wind tunnel with air flowing.
+The simulation uses an iterative algorithm that converges to the steady-state of the flow.
-- simulator: The simulator to be used for the simulation.
-Currently, only `OpenFOAM` is supported.
+The simulation parameters available for the user to configure are:
-- num_iterations: Number of iterations for the steady-state simulation.
+- num_iterations: Set the maximum number of iterations for the algorithm to converge.
-- resolution: Resolution of the meshing.
+- resolution: Controls the resolution of the meshing that is done prior to the simulation.
 The higher the resolution, the finer the meshing.
+Possibilities: "high", "medium", "low".

 Moreover, the hardware and interaction are configured with the usual general parameters - `machine_group`, `run_async`, `n_cores`.
-Launching a simulation returns a task object, which can be used to verify the status of the simulation, get the simulation outputs and access instantly post-processing tools.
-See more in [Tasks](inductiva/tasks/README.md).
+Launching a simulation returns a task object, which can be used to verify the status of the simulation, get the simulation outputs and access post-processing tools.
+See more in [Tasks](../../../../README.md).

 ### Example: